MathieuDuponchelle/blog/markdown_files/2018-02-01-Python-Elements.markdown

 the unique and awesome packages at the disposal of the python developer from GStreamer, and that's what we'll do in this series of posts.

+Many thanks to the maintainer of pygobject, Christoph Reiter, for his reactiveness!

 ## Disclaimer

 Writing GStreamer elements in python is usually a terrible idea: